tituswong12/tituswong12/README.md

 - 🌱 I’m currently learning about AI sports analytics **utilizing selenium**

-- 👨‍💻 All of my projects are available at [tituswongportfolio.netlify.app](tituswongportfolio.netlify.app)
+- 👨‍💻 All of my projects are available at [https://tituswongportfolio.netlify.app/](https://tituswongportfolio.netlify.app/)

 - 📫 How to reach me **titus.wong12@gmail.com**